DoctorKhan/The-Social-Game-Book/src/20_part/182_the_forgotten_infrastructure.md

 The "traditional nuclear family" we idealize is a recent, unstable, and historically abnormal experiment.
 It was the result of a multi-generational project to dismantle the Alliance Sphere and isolate the Tribe.

 1.  **The Village Era (Pre-1800s):** In traditional societies, children were raised by an average of 10-15 adults within a tribe, which was itself part of a larger alliance of tribes.
 The Alliance Sphere was robust.
-2.  **The Extended Family Era (1800s-1920s):** As early empires broke down tribal structures, the extended family became the primary unit of resilience.
+2.  **The Extended Kin Era (1800s-1920s):** As early empires broke down tribal structures, the extended family became the primary unit of resilience.
 Multiple generations living together provided a smaller, but still functional, alliance.
 3.  **The Rise of Surrogate Alliances (The Church & The Corporation):** Institutions from the System began to mimic the functions of the Alliance Sphere.
 The Church offered a "holy family," and corporations offered a "company man" a career-long identity.
 But these were vertical structures demanding loyalty to the System, not horizontal alliances built on mutual aid.
-4.  **The Nuclear Family Experiment (1950s-Present):** This was the final blow.
+4.  **The Nuclear Kin Experiment (1950s-Present):** This was the final blow.
 For the first time in history, we isolated parents with their children in separate houses, cut off from extended networks.
 This wasn't "traditional"; it was a radical social experiment.

 The amnesia is now complete.
 We have been convinced that the most isolated, resource-intensive, and psychologically demanding form of child-rearing in human history is "natural."